AlexStack/Google-Recaptcha-to-any-form/README.md

 # Google Recaptcha to any form

-- It can display a Google Recaptcha v2 in any custom form with flexible settings and no affection of your existing code.
+- It can display a Google Recaptcha v2 in any custom form with flexible settings and no affection to your existing code.
+Also works well for SilverStripe 4.x/3.x/2.x & Larave & Wordpress & other CMS.
 - How to install

 ```php